eslamdyab21/SolarX-Lakehouse/README.md

 ![](images/no_spill.png)
 And now there is no spill in memory and disk, as a result the job went from taking 25 seconds to just 14 seconds, and the size per partition is also decreased down to from 5M to 10M.
 ![](images/14sec.png)

+Now to have a structured lakehouse with tables format and to have some management and governance on the data, we will need a tool to help orchestrate and facilitate that, if continue saving the data like we did above it will quickly become a mess without versioning and also it will be a hustle to update data (overwriting).

+So going forward will use `iceberg` for that, iceberg also have a nice api that we can use to query the data saved on disk in csv or parquet format as if it was a table with normal sql, so it will feel homey for the analytical team.